Adults: Buying your own chair

 - If you already have a WAV, will it fit?
 Is it compatible with your vehicle’s tracking and clamping system?

-For related information see the WAV section in Driving & Car Travel.
+For related information see the WAV section in Driving & Car Travel >.

 - How long will it take between order and delivery time?

-- What do you need to pay when? (for example, is there a deposit due when it’s ordered?)
+- What do you need to pay when?

 - Will the chair be delivered, or will you have to collect it?

-- When you get the chair, will it be ready assembled?
-Will an engineer / physio / OT be there to make sure it is all correctly and safely set up and fitted?
+- Will an engineer or physio or OT be there to make sure it is all correctly and safely set up and fitted?

-- Is there a warranty / guarantee?
+- Is there a warranty or guarantee?
 If so, what does it cover and for how long?
 Wheelchair warranties usually cover manufacturing faults but not general maintenance or ‘wear and tear’, such as with tyres.

 - Often a warranty is only valid if the chair has been regularly serviced and properly maintained.
 What is the cost of a maintenance contract?
 Does it include an annual service?

-- Are there any call-out charges?
+- Are there any call out charges?

 If you receive the Enhanced Rate of the Mobility Component of Personal Independence Payment (ERMC PIP) or another qualifying benefit which you do not use to lease a Motability vehicle, you may want to consider using this to lease a powerchair instead.
 There are eligibility criteria for the scheme and a limited range of models to choose from.
 Your OT should be able to advise whether any of the chairs through this scheme are suitable for you.